foxglove/ros-foxglove-bridge/README.md

 ### Building from source

-You can also try `foxglove_bridge` by building from source or running a pre-built Docker container.
+You can also try `foxglove_bridge` by building from source.

 #### Fetch source and install dependencies